sensu/catalog/integrations/caddy/caddy-monitoring/README.md

 <!-- Sensu Integration description; supports markdown -->

-The Caddy metrics integration provides metrics from hosts running the [Caddy Webserver](https://caddyserver.com/).
-These are output in Prometheus format.
+The Caddy metrics integration provides metrics collection from hosts running the [Caddy Webserver](https://caddyserver.com/).
+These metrics are output in Prometheus format.

 <!-- Provide a high level overview of the integration contents (e.g. checks, filters, mutators, handlers, assets, etc) -->